Reni-Yeno-H/Reni-Yeno-H.github.io/README.md

 # ReniBakeryWebPage
-CISC 3140 Project of creating webpage using HTML and CSS.
+CISC 3140 Project of creating webpage using HTML and CSS and Javascript.